Liu-Yinlong/Ro_PnL/README.md

 This is the Matlab code for absolute camera pose estimation from line correspondences using Branch-and-Bound.

-Paper: DOI: 10.1109/LRA.2020.3037843
+Globally Optimal Camera Orientation Estimation from Line Correspondences by BnB algorith->: DOI: 10.1109/LRA.2020.3037843

 ###
 ##
 The framework is copying from "Pose Estimation from Line Correspondences using Direct Linear Transformation".
 Its url is: https://www.fit.vutbr.cz/~ipribyl/DLT-based-PnL/